mui/material-ui/docs/data/joy/components/list/list.md

 Use the `nested` prop, within the `ListItem` component, to create a nested list.
 Note that layout and spacing of the nested list remain intact, as if it isn't nested.

-The nested list inherits the list `size` and a few other CSS variables, such as `--List-radius` and `--List-item-radius` from the root `List` component to adjust the design consistently.
+The nested list inherits the list `size` and a few other CSS variables, such as `--List-radius` and `--ListItem-radius` from the root `List` component to adjust the design consistently.

 {{"demo": "NestedList.js"}}